Madeline Bell (hospital executive): Education

 Bell is a native of Delaware County, Pennsylvania.
-Bell graduated from Villanova University with a bachelor of science degree in Nursing in 1983, and holds an honorary doctorate in human letters from Villanova.
-She earned a master of science degree in Organizational Dynamics from the University of Pennsylvania.
+She grew up in Broomall, Pennsylvania, and graduated from Marple Newtown High School.
+Bell graduated from Villanova University with a Bachelor of Science degree in nursing in 1983, and holds an honorary doctorate in human letters from Villanova.
+She earned a Master of Science degree in Organizational Dynamics from the University of Pennsylvania.

+Personal life

+Bell is married to CHOP doctor Louis Bell.
+They have seven adult children.

 Career

 Bell began her career as a pediatric night nurse at CHOP in 1983.
 She left CHOP to pursue a career in hospital administration.
 She returned to CHOP in 1995.

 Bell has held the roles of Vice President, Senior Vice President, and Executive Vice President at CHOP.
 She was Chief Operating Officer at CHOP for eight years.
-She was named President and CEO of the hospital in 2015.
-During her leadership, CHOP has been one of the most profitable children's health systems in the United States, and one of her priorities has been the expansion of its facilities.
+She was named president and CEO of the hospital in 2015.

 In 2016, Bell joined Comcast's Board of Directors, and is the second woman to hold this role.
-She is Deputy Chair of the Federal Reserve Bank of Philadelphia’s Board of Directors.
+She joined the board of directors for the Federal Reserve Bank of Philadelphia in 2018, eventually serving as chair.
 She is also a fellow of the Philadelphia College of Physicians, and has served on local leadership boards, including The Philadelphia Regional Recharge and Recovery Taskforce formed in 2020 to support economic development in Philadelphia.

-Bell maintains a blog titled Heels of Success and hosts the podcast, Breaking Through with Madeline Bell.
-In 2020, she broadcast a five-part series on her podcast titled "Where Are We Now", focused on COVID-19 and CHOP doctors and researchers.